Khadija Bousselmi, née ARFAOUI

 Name: Graph theory

-Level: BUT 1
+Level: GOAL 1

-• Applications: networks, planning and optimization.
+• Applications: networks, planning, and optimization.

-Name: Automata and languages
+Name: Automata and Languages

 Level: BUT2, semester 4

-• Understand deterministic finite automata (DFA) and non-deterministic finite automata (NFA).
+• Understanding deterministic finite automata (DFA) and non-deterministic finite automata (NFA).

-• Model computer processes with automata, and link them to regular expressions.
+• Model computer processes with automata and link them to regular expressions.

 • Applications in compiler design and pattern recognition.